Omarrichi/Studium/BuS Notes/Tutorial 02.md

 The page table pointer points to the address ```0xef2e5000``` .
 1. Address ```0x97ea0329```

 In binary, the address looks like this:

 ```0b 1001011111 1010100000 001100101001```

 The first 10 bits represent the index in the first level page table: 607

 The next 10 bits represent the index in the second level page table: 672

 The last 12 bits represent the offset within the page frame: ```0x329``` (or 809)

 On the first page table (pointed by the page table pointer), the index 607 gives us the second level page table: ```0x1432c000```

-On the second level page table, the index 672 gives us the PTE (Page Table Entry): 0x747a7a3f
+On the second level page table, the index 672 gives us the PTE (Page Table Entry): ```0x747a7a3f ```

-This PTE in binary is: 0b 01110100011110100111 101000111111
+This PTE in binary is: ```0b 01110100011110100111 101000111111```
-The first 20 bits of the PTE represent the page frame number: 0x747a7
+The first 20 bits of the PTE represent the page frame number: ```0x747a7```

 The last 12 bits represent the flags associated with the page.
-We can see that the last three bits are
-set to 1, which mean that the page is:
+We can see that the last three bits are set to 1, which mean that the page is:

-set to U/S, the page can be accessed in either user or supervisor mode
+1. set to U/S, the page can be accessed in either user or supervisor mode
-set to R/W, the page is read/write (it’s not important in our case, since the access is a read)
+2. set to R/W, the page is read/write (it’s not important in our case, since the access is a read)
-set to P, the page is present in memory
+3. set to P, the page is present in memory
 The page is present: we can store this result in the TLB.
-We only store the virtual page number
-(0x97ea0 ), the page frame number (0x747a7 ) and the relevant flags (U/S, R/W and P because they
-were set to 1).
+We only store the virtual page number ```(0x97ea0)```, the page frame number (```0x747a7```) and the relevant flags (U/S, R/W and P because they were set to 1).

 The permissions are OK (the page is not protected against user mode).

-Finally, the translation can be determined with the operation: ( page frame << 12) | offset , we
-obtain 0x747a7329 , this is the value that will be returned by the MMU.
+Finally, the translation can be determined with the operation: ( page frame << 12) | offset , we obtain ```0x747a7329``` , this is the value that will be returned by the MMU.

 The translation steps remain the same for the next values.

+2. Address ```0x5fbc6582:```

+- TLB miss, we perform a full page walk
+- index of the first level page table: 382, gives 0xc13e4000
+- index of the second level page table: 966, gives PTE 0xb869f0bd
+- flags are U/S and P
+- page present (P) in memory: we add the translation to the TLB
+ -the operation was a write but the page is protected (flag R/W is not set)
+the MMU triggers a segmentation fault
+the kernel kills the faulty application